nilesh-jy03/Azure-Synapse-Analytics-and-AI-microsoft/Hands-on lab/HOL step-by step - Azure Synapse Analytics and AI.md

     ![The tabular results of the previous query is shown.](media/ex5-task4-047.png "SQL Query results")

-## Exercise 9: Introspecting Synapse Workspace data with Azure Purview
+## Exercise 9: Introspecting Synapse Workspace data with Azure Purview (OPTIONAL)

+**Duration**: 40 minutes

 Azure Purview is a unified data governance service that helps manage and govern on-premises, multi-cloud, and software-as-a-service (SaaS) data.
 Azure Purview discovers, classifies, catalogs, and documents data creating a holistic, up-to-date map of your data landscape in an automated fashion.

 In this exercise, we'll create an Azure Purview resource and scan the Synapse Analytics workspace.
+Then, we'll integrate Purview with Azure Synapse Analytics to view the data lineage of a pipeline run.

 ### Task 1: Create an Azure Purview resource